What Potatoes Are Best for French Fries?

 • Protein: Russet potatoes are a relatively good source of protein, with approximately 2 grams of protein per medium-sized potato.

 Overall, russet potatoes are a nutritious food that can be included in a balanced diet.
-It’s important to note that the nutritional content of potatoes can vary depending on how they are prepared and that specific preparation methods, such as frying, can add significant amounts of fat and calories to the final dish.
+However, the nutritional content of potatoes can vary depending on how they are prepared, and specific preparation methods, such as frying, can add significant amounts of fat and calories to the final dish.

 Russet potatoes characteristics important for French Fries